zeroluck/docs/sources/admin-guide/uma/index.md

 }
 ```

-The Scope JSON MAY contain custom properties which is out of scope of this document.
+The scope JSON MAY contain custom properties which are out of scope of
+this document.

 ## Define UMA Scopes via oxTrust